Rosexalba/css-lessons/css-selectors/notes.md

    classes can be reused across multiple elements

-- ID: Targets an element with a unique ID selector
+- ID: ID selector targets an element with a unique ID selector

 Example: to select ID you will use a #.
 Here we added color and changed the font size to 20px

-< >style>
+< style>

     #uniqueText {
         color: red;